Introducing DASEP: the doubly asymmetric simple exclusion process: Doubly asymmetric simple exclusion process

-Similar to with the ASEP, with the DASEP we wish to compute steady state probabilities for permutations $\alpha$ which we will call $\textnormal{Pd}(\alpha)$.
-We will focus on continuing to develop the example we've been working on which turns out to be DASEP$(3,2,2)$.
-Here $n=3$ means that the particles move on the the circular lattice with $3$ sites, $p=2$ means that each particle is allowed to take on the value $0$, $1$, or $2$, and $q=2$ means that each permutation $\alpha$ has exactly $2$ nonzero values.
+Similar to with the {\ASEP}, with the {\DASEP} we wish to compute steady state probabilities for permutations $\alpha$ which we will call $\textnormal{Pd}(\alpha)$.
+We will focus on continuing to develop the example we have been working on which turns out to be {\DASEP}$(3,2,2)$.
+Here $n=3$ means that the particles move on the the circular lattice with $3$ sites, $p=2$ means that each particle is allowed to take on the value $0$, $1$, or $2$, and $q=2$ means that each permutation~$\alpha$ has exactly $2$ nonzero values.
 We therefore find ourselves interested in the following $12$ steady state probabilities:

-Note here that particles in the DASEP are allowed to switch back and forth between species $1$ and $2$, but not back and forth from $0$ to anything else.
+Note here that particles in the {\DASEP} are allowed to switch back and forth between species $1$ and $2$, but not back and forth from $0$ to anything else.
 That is because a value of $0$ is understood to not so much be a species but the absence of a species.
 Due to symmetries we can now focus on solving for the following four probabilities: